 - Having a unanimous actor group, except for one actor who sticks to the correct response no matter what the group or subject says

-- Having that one actor with who gives the correct response come in late
+- Instructing the one actor who gives the correct response come in late

 - Having one actor decide to change their answer from the group’s answer to the subject’s answer